We all know they make it, but do bees eat honey?

 The working honeybee spends the majority of its life foraging.
 They are burning energy by carrying heavy loads of nectar and pollen back to the beehive.
 These honeybees mainly eat honey to provide an energy source to refuel after expeditions out of the hive.

+You might be wondering, when do bees eat honey?
 The worker bees make and store honey in large quantities for the cold winter months when flowers aren’t as readily available to feed on.
 Stored nectar in the form of honey is their alternative food source and ensures the survival of the hive.
 Bacteria can’t grow in the honeycomb because the sugar content is too high for it to multiply thus giving the bees a secured food supply without an expiration date.